What is the difference between the Two Cherries and Dastra Brands?

 Which are the best carving tools for the beginner?

+We carry basic sets of carving gouges from both Dastra and Two Cherries.
+Check out our tool sets page for our selection of chisel and carving knife sets.
 We recommend starting with a beginning set and building your tool collection as you expand your carving skills and determine which tools are most useful to your style of work.
-We carry basic sets of carving gouges from Dastra and Two Cherries.
-Check out our tool sets page for our selection of chisel and carving knife sets.

 Can you send me a paper catalog?

-We no longer print a paper catalog, but we can send you price lists for our Dastra and Two Cherries brands, which include most of our chisels and carving gouges.
+We no longer print a paper catalog, but we can send you price lists upon request for our Dastra and Two Cherries brands.
+These include most of our chisels and carving gouges.

 How can I understand carving tool terminology?